Flowpack/Flowpack.FullPageCache/README.md

         # and are not relevant for the backend.
 A usecase would be gdpr consent cookies
         # if they are only used on the client side
         ignore: []

+        # ignored cookie params based on prefix exclude cookies that are handled by the frontend
+        # and are not relevant for the backend.
+A usecase would be affiliate cookies which are
+        # dynamically generated if they are only used on the client side
+        ignorePrefix: []

       # a request will only qualify for caching if it only contains queryParams that
       # are allowed or ignored.
 All other arguments will prevent caching.